- Hematology/Oncology/Stem Cell Transplant, Pediatric

 Pediatric Hematology/Oncology, Phase I drug studies for refractory and relapsed leukemia; genomic studies, biologic risk-stratification and treatment of acute myeloid leukemia; prediction or induction response and risk of relapse using phosphoproteomics in childhood AML; novel MRD techniques in childhood ALL.

-A Study to Evaluate the Safety, Tolerability, Pharmacokinetics, Immunogenicity, and Preliminary Efficacy of Atezolizumab (Anti-Programmed Death-Ligand 1 [PD-L1] Antibody) in Pediatric and Young Adult Participants With Solid Tumors
+A Study Evaluating the Safety, Tolerability, Pharmacokinetics and Preliminary Activity of Idasanutlin in Combination With Either Chemotherapy or Venetoclax in the Treatment of Pediatric and Young Adult Participants With Relapsed/Refractory Acute Leukemias or Solid Tumors

 Carfilzomib in Combination With Cyclophosphamide and Etoposide for Children

 This study evaluates the use of carfilzomib in combination with cyclophosphamide and etoposide for children with relapsed/refractory solid tumors or leukemia.
 The medications cyclophosphamide and etoposide are standard drugs often used together for the treatment of cancer in children with solid tumors or leukemia.
 Carfilzomib is FDA (Food and Drug Administration) approved in the United States for adults with multiple myeloma (a type of cancer).
-However, this drug is not approved for the disease being treated in this study.
-Since carfilzomib has not yet been used in this setting to treat this condition, the investigators must first find the best dose to give.
-The investigators are looking for the highest dose of carfilzomib that can be given safely.
-Therefore, not all children taking part in this study will receive the same dose of the study drug in the first part of the trial.
+However, this drug is not approved to treat children with relapsed/refractory solid tumors or leukemia.
+With this research, we plan to determine the DLTs and MTD of Carfilzomib given in combination with cyclophosphamide and etoposide in pediatric patients with relapsed/refractory leukemias and solid tumors.